fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blog/blog-article.md

 - **Average Precision** : 0.723
 - **ROC AUC** : 0.811

-The results here are not really relevant to our post, since we didn't design a very performant model.
+The results here are not really relevant to our article, since we didn't design a very performant model.
-The goal was to demonstrate the use of the Designer's UI.
+The goal was to demonstrate the use of the _Designer_'s UI.

 We could have improved the results by :